AlausaKabir/Transaction-API/README.md

 The Android developer should use the `/auth/login` endpoint for user authentication and `/transactions/history` to fetch transaction lists with pagination support.
 ```

+This should render the links as clickable in Markdown viewers.